dkadiry/dkadiry/README.md

 ### Projects
 Here are some of the projects I've worked on:
-* [Deep Learnign Based NBA Salary Recommender System](https://github.com/dkadiry/NBA_Player_Impact): Designed a Multi-Layer Perceptron model that can accurately predict team wins given the teams season stats.
+* [Deep Learning Based NBA Salary Recommender System](https://github.com/dkadiry/NBA_Player_Impact): Designed a Multi-Layer Perceptron model that can accurately predict team wins given the teams season stats.
 This model achieved an R2 score of 0.92 beating out the established Pythagorean Win Model (0.91).
 By plugging the team stats for an imaginary team comprising of 14 average players (created using NBA player stats), and 1 NBA player to be evaluated, we can see how many extra wins our NBA player contributes to a team.

 * [Award Winning Hackathon Project Hotel Booking Predictor](https://github.com/dkadiry/BresciaNortonClassifier): Developed a Machine learning model that can predict if a client will cancel or keep their hotel booking for a Hackathon.
 Won 3rd place for the model design and presentation.